SAP-samples/teched2023-DA266/exercises/ex2/README.md

 ## Summary

-You've now created two views and one analytical model in SAP Datashpere.
+You've now created one view and one analytical model in SAP Datashpere.
 The analytical model "Unified Sales Delivery View Model" will be utilized by SAP Analytics Cloud to create a dashboard.
 This analytical model provides insights into the sales of products by country and the discounts offered, which can be used to inform strategic business decisions.

 ## Congratulations!